AKloc/BookNotes/How to Read a Book.md

 	- Book recommended pointing with index, middle, and thumb to scan across lines
 - Don't understand something?
 Keep reading, straight through, and then try reading the book again afterward when you have more context.
 - It gets WORDY at some points.
 I spent 20 minutes reading about the concept that sometimes words mean different things in different contexts.
+- Getting further into the book, it only got worse.
+20 pages dedicated to the concept that authors will make important points and then try to back them up with evidence.
+Who is this for?

 **What can I do with this?**
 - I'm going to start reading the Table of Contents.